 Interesting numbers!
 Aren’t they?
-But do these numbers really matter when you want to start your own crowdfunding platform website using WordPress platform?
+But do these numbers matter when you want to start your crowdfunding platform website using the WordPress platform?
 Not really.

-If you observe the statistics above carefully, you will notice that WordPress has covered 34% of all websites market on the internet.
+If you observe the statistics above, you will notice that WordPress has covered 34% of all websites market on the internet.

-Which means remaining 66% of websites are not using WordPress as a CMS or base of their platform.
+This means the remaining 66% of websites are not using WordPress as a CMS or base of their platform.

 Technically WordPress can do anything and has no limitations.
-A motorcycle CAN be used as an airplane if you enclose it in a fuselage, attach wings and a propeller to it…. but at that point… the motorcycle itself isn’t buying you much.
+A motorcycle CAN be used as an airplane if you enclose it in a fuselage and attach wings and a propeller to it…. but at that point… the motorcycle itself isn’t buying you much.

-As a pilot do you really want your airplane to fly with a motorcycle engine?
-Obviously not right?
+As a pilot, do you want your airplane to fly with a motorcycle engine?
+Not right?
 You want a jet engine.

-Similarly, WordPress is good if you want to design static websites for your business, product and service showcase, landing pages, blog & magazine, image & video galleries and so on.
+Similarly, WordPress is good if you want to design static websites for your business, product, service showcase, landing pages, blog & magazine, image & video galleries, etc.

-WordPress is a 15-year-old CMS platform which is very mature now with simple structure, ease of coding and support from thousands of WordPress developers and contributors.
+WordPress is a 15-year-old CMS platform that is mature now with a simple structure, ease of coding, and support from thousands of WordPress developers and contributors.

 WordPress also offers easy access to the ecosystem from where one can download plenty of free plugins and themes.

-On the other hand, the crowdfunding platform is not just a website but a marketplace engine which includes a complex sequence of algorithms to support marketplace business model for fundraisers and supporters.
+On the other hand, the crowdfunding platform is not just a website but a marketplace engine that includes a complex sequence of algorithms to support the marketplace business model for fundraisers and supporters.

-WordPress would not best fit if you want to launch an enterprise application or marketplace based website where it includes continues involvement with lots of dynamic data from users on both front-end and back-end.
+WordPress would not best fit if you want to launch an enterprise application or marketplace-based website with continuous involvement with lots of dynamic data from users on both front-end and back-end.

 Still not convinced?
-Take a look at the list of some of the most popular crowdfunding platforms which are not using WordPress as a base of their structure.
+Look at the list of some of the most popular crowdfunding platforms that do not use WordPress as a base of their structure.

 However above are not the only reasons to say “NO” to WordPress for your crowdfunding site.